p1 - Help

 Depending on the size of your targets list, you can either take advantage of the 'Add target' or 'Import target list' functionalities.

 The former is recommended for short lists of targets.
-It opens a window that retrieves basic details directly from Sesame, after you have specified your object identifier.
-It's always good to double check that the information thus retrieved is correct.
+It opens a window that can retrieve basic details directly from Sesame, after you have specified your object identifier and hit 'Return'.
+It's always good, though, to double check that the information thus retrieved is correct.
 Information can be modified (e.g. to fine-tune coordinates) or added.
 Any target can also be fully added by hand, one just needs to avoid hitting the 'Return' key after having specified the target identifier.

 The latter is recommended for long lists of targets.
 It allows you to upload a list of targets, in CSV format.
 The minimum set of information that needs to be specified is 'Name, RA, Dec, Mag', but a target table can include the following entries:

 Name = object identifier.
 Each target must have a different identifier.
 Each identifier must include at least three characters.